forcedotcom/source-tracking/README.md

 ## TODO

-push: wait and ignoreWarnings logic consolidate the conflict logic into SourceTrackingOperations.
-Should return a ChangeResult[] of the conflicts so commands can display. reorganize the getChanges logic to be more use-friendly (nonDeletes, option or <type> to specify return structure) can migrate maxRevision.json to its new home after pushing ebikes, toolbelt shows no remote changes but STL shows the Admin Profile being changed
+push: wait and ignoreWarnings logic reorganize the getChanges logic to be more use-friendly (nonDeletes, option or <type> to specify return structure) can migrate maxRevision.json to its new home after pushing ebikes, toolbelt shows no remote changes but STL shows the Admin Profile being changed